1981 Stanley Cup playoffs

 In game one of the Edmonton-Montreal series, Wayne Gretzky recorded five assists, at the time this was a single game playoff record.

-These were the last Stanley Cup playoffs conducted under a format that paired teams in each round without regard to division or conference standing.
+These were the last Stanley Cup playoffs conducted under a format that paired teams in each round without regard to division or conference standing; the 2021 playoffs, however, mostly disregarded the conference setups, while mostly keeping the usual divisional format in place.

 Playoff seeds

 The top 16 teams in the league qualified for the playoffs, and were seeded 1–16 based on regular season points, regardless of conference or division, as follows: